TheHive-Project/TheHiveDocs/README.md

 </div>

+---

-TheHive documentation has moved and can be found at [https://docs.thehive-project.org/thehive/](https://docs.thehive-project.org/thehive/).
+**TheHive documentation has moved** and can be found at [https://docs.thehive-project.org/thehive/](https://docs.thehive-project.org/thehive/).

+---

 If you are looking for the Demo Virtual Machine, visit [https://www.strangebee.com/tryit](https://www.strangebee.com/tryit).